 - Divide the log into 10 equal pieces with a serrated knife.

 - Repeat the same procedure for the second ball dough and place the buns in a greased baking tray size of 30 cm x 21 cm.
 When placing the buns in the baking tray, try to leave some space in between them.
 They will double the size up during the rising and cooking period.

-- Cover the tray with cling film or damp cloth and leave it to rise in a warm place.
+- Egg wash the buns, cover the tray with cling film or damp cloth and leave it to rise in a warm place.

 - Preheat the oven to 180°C (fan oven).

-- Egg wash the buns and sprinkle sesame seeds or nigella seeds.
+- Sprinkle on sesame seeds or nigella seeds.

 - Cook for 35 to 40 mins or until golden brown.

 - Cook to a minimum temperature of 165 °F (74 °C)

 - Don’t leave food sitting out at room temperature for extended periods